Theory of Change vs Logframe: Complementary, Not Competing

 The tension between ToC and logframe often reflects institutional dynamics rather than genuine methodological disagreement.
 Donors who require logframes are asking for accountability and measurability.
 Evaluators who advocate ToCs are asking for theoretical depth and learning.
 Both needs are legitimate.

 Problems arise when one tool is forced to do the other's job.
 A logframe used as a theory of change oversimplifies causal relationships — a pattern we explore in detail in 5 Common Theory of Change Pitfalls.
-A ToC used for operational monitoring lacks the specificity needed for tracking progress.
+The critique is long-standing: development economist Des Gasper argued that the logframe is "a crude way of conceiving cause-effect linkages" that struggles with slow, recursive change and lacks an explicit time dimension, and that its strict separation of means and ends tends to downgrade process values like participation (Gasper, "Logical Frameworks: Problems and Potentials").
+A ToC used for operational monitoring, conversely, lacks the specificity needed for tracking progress.

 Common Mistakes